T4R0TARO/sunnySideLandingPage/README.md

 ```
 @keyframes: controls the intermediate steps in a CSS animation
-The percentage represents the time through the aniamtion sequence when the
+The percentage represents the time through the animation sequence when the
 specified keyframes should occur

 css animation moves img transform:translateY to move it vertically